TACC/tacc_stats/README.md

     in `stats_dir` to `tacc_stats_home`.
 It is used at TACC to move data from local storage on the compute nodes to a central filesystem location.

-    3) `python setup.py bdist_rpm --monitor-only`: this builds an rpm in the `tacc_stats/dist`
+    3) `python setup.py bdist_rpm`: this builds an rpm in the `tacc_stats/dist`
     directory.
-The rpm will install only the `monitor` package and place a setuid'd root version of monitor called `tacc_stats` in `/opt/tacc_stats`.
+The rpm will install only the `monitor` package and place a setuid'd root version of monitor called `tacc_stats_monitord` in `/opt/tacc_stats`.
 It will also modify crontab to run `tacc_stats` every 10 minutes (configurable) and run `archive.sh` every night at a random time between 2am and 5am.
-This is a light-weight option most suitable for installations to the compute nodes.
+This is the preferred method for installations to the compute nodes.

     The first two installation methods are most suited to analysis nodes.
 They are reasonable heavyweight and require several Python packages.
 The third approach is